-In September 2004, we borrowed \$2.8 billion under our bank credit facilities (principally the 364-Day Acquisition Credit Facility) to fund \$655.3 million in cash payment obligations to El Paso in connection with the GulfTerra Merger; purchase \$1.1 billion of GulfTerra's senior and senior subordinated notes in connection with our tender offers; and repay \$962 million outstanding under GulfTerra's revolving credit facility and secured term loans.
-In October 2004, we issued an aggregate \$2 billion in senior notes, the proceeds of which were used to reduce indebtedness outstanding under our bank credit facilities.
-Our repayments of debt during 2004 also reflect the use of \$563.1 million of net proceeds from our May 2004 and August 2004 equity offerings to reduce indebtedness under bank credit facilities.
+In September 2004, the Operating Partnership borrowed \$2.8 billion under its bank credit facilities (principally the 364-Day Acquisition Credit Facility) to fund \$655.3 million in cash payment obligations to El Paso in connection with the GulfTerra Merger; purchase \$1.1 billion of GulfTerra's senior and senior subordinated notes in connection with tender offers; and repay \$962.0 million outstanding under GulfTerra's revolving credit facility and secured term loans.
+Additionally, in September 2004, Enterprise Products GP borrowed \$370.0 million from an affiliate of EPCO to purchase the 50% ownership interest in

+GulfTerra GP that was held by El Paso.
+In October 2004, the Operating Partnership issued an aggregate \$2.0 billion in senior notes, the proceeds of which were used to reduce indebtedness outstanding under its bank credit facilities.
+Our consolidated repayments of debt during 2004 also reflect the use of \$563.1 million of net proceeds from Enterprise Products Partners' May 2004 and August 2004 equity offerings to reduce indebtedness under the Operating Partnership's bank credit facilities.